-Dr. Bajestan is currently the Neuropsychiatry Section Chief, the Associate Neuropsychiatry Fellowship Director and a Clinical Assistant Professor of Psychiatry and Behavioral Sciences at Stanford University.She is involved in clinical practice, research and training of the psychiatry residents and neuropsychiatry fellows.
+Dr. Bajestan serves as Neuropsychiatry Section Chief, the Associate Neuropsychiatry Fellowship Director, Co-director of Individual Psychotherapy Clinic and Clinical Associate Professor of Psychiatry and Behavioral Sciences at Stanford University.She is involved in clinical practice, research and training of the psychiatry residents and neuropsychiatry fellows.
 Dr. Bajestan is the neuropsychiatric consultant at Stanford University’s Inpatient Neurology Units, Epilepsy Monitoring Unit, and Outpatient Neurology Clinics.
 She also works in different psychiatry clinics in department of Psychiatry and Behavioral Sciences, providing consultations (mainly) and outpatient care (both medication management and psycho therapy).
 She takes joy in working closely with her patients, their family members, other health care providers, teaching/mentoring trainees and also attending to her research projects.

 - Neuropsychiatry, Psychotherapy, Functional Neurological Symptom Disorders, Impulse Control Disorders (Both medication management and Psychotherapy), Anxiety Disorders

 - For Clinical Issues, Call the Clinic at 650-723-8335, Please Do Not Use Email ( HIPPA regulation)

 - Burnout Prevention

 Clinical Associate Professor, Psychiatry and Behavioral Sciences

 Resident Councilor, Northern California Psychiatric Association (2013 - 2014)

 Board Certification: United Council for Neurologic Subspecialties, Behavioral Neurology and Neuropsychiatry (2014)

 Fellowship: Stanford University Addiction Medicine Fellowship (2014) CA